ramhee98/MoodleUpdater/README.md

 5. **Moodle CLI Upgrade**:
    - After updating Moodle, you can run the Moodle upgrade script (`admin/cli/upgrade.php`) automatically.
    - The script asks for confirmation before proceeding.
+   - You will be asked whether to enable Maintenance Mode before upgrading.
+   - If enabled, Maintenance Mode will be automatically disabled once the upgrade is complete.
    - Any errors encountered during the CLI upgrade are logged.
    - If the web server was stopped for the update, it will be restarted after the upgrade.